Sovereign Harbour Residents Association banner

 Introduction

 A public consultation on The Local Development Framework: Core Spatial Development Strategy (LDF) was commenced in the autumn of 2009.
-A feedback report detailing the results was published by EBC in June 2010.

 The Report sought the inclusion of options 2 & 3 combined in the completed LDF Core Strategy that will undergo public consultation in early 2011.
 Option 2 includes the possibility of at least 150 additional homes in Sovereign Harbour.